greenteadigital/greenteadigital.github.io/_posts/2017-12-20-python-password-based-file-encryption.markdown

 	raw_input("\npress Enter to exit...")
 	sys.exit()
 ````
 ...`_exit`, which should be self-explanatory.
-Then two functions for packing and unpacking metadata into bitfields.
+Then two functions for packing and unpacking metadata to and from bitfields.
 The `bitPack` function is used to store user-selected preferences, like hashing algorithm and compression type, and `bitUnpack` which extracts the stored preferences during the decryption phase.
 ````python
 def bitPack(algonum, exp_incr, compressornum):
 	bitstr = (bin(algonum)[2:].zfill(2)